oz/cyprio.net/wtf/2011-10-23-where-do-you-work.md

 ---
-title: Where do you work?
+title: "Where do you work?"
 ---

 I really like this [philisophy page](http://gun.io/philosophy/) at gun.io.